RHC4TP/operator-workshop/02-Kubectl-Introduction/cluster-exploration.md

 ## Kubectl Introduction

 ### Overview
 We use the `oc` command to interact with the Kubernetes cluster.
 The `kubectl` command will also work alongside OpenShift.
-If you are already familiar with Kubernets and `kubectl`, you will notice that OpenShift has almost identical commands.
+If you are already familiar with Kubernetes and `kubectl`, you will notice that OpenShift has almost identical commands.
 View the help to get started.

 `oc help`